-Description - Given the current pattern of development in the community, this will be a higher density than what most communities in the County have as their lowest density district, since the future land use map includes some existing lots less than one acre.
-The defining characteristic of this district is that only single-family detached homes (and accessory uses) are permitted unless a PRD is proposed.
+Definition - The lowest density residential areas.
+The defining characteristic of this district is that only single-family detached homes (and accessory uses) are permitted.

-Planning Objective - To accommodate continued suburban-density residential development where such development is occurring, in a setting that will continue to contain some rural characteristics such as woodland and open space.
+Planning Objective - To accommodate continued low-density residential development where such development is occurring, in a setting that will continue to contain some rural characteristics such as woodland and open space.

-Recommended Land Uses - Single-family detached dwellings; woodlands; parks/open space; municipal use; PRD containing single and multiple family dwellings.
+Recommended Land Uses - Single family detached dwellings; woodlands; parks/open space; municipal use.

-Recommended Development Densities/Strategies - Density of 20,000 square feet to one acre per dwelling unit.
-Open Space and conservation development/sensitive design techniques and PRD's permitted..
+Recommended Development Densities/Strategies - Density of 20,000 square feet to one acre minimum per lot, however, higher densities can be accommodated through conservation zoning techniques.